stevemacn/service-learning-course/syllabus.md

 - Establish a relationship with the stakeholders
 - Perform needfinding analysis to determine stakeholder's needs
 - Maintain team's website and social media pressence
-- Create a brand for your team project (10%)
+- Create a brand for your team project

 **Developer**

 - Create a development timeline
 - List the features that will be included
 - Establish milestones for each sprint
-- Maintain code in version control
 - Implementation

 **Data Analyst**